 We found the $25-moorings at the entrance to Lunt Harbor to be rolling too much for overnighting, so we relocated to Burnt Coat Harbor on the southern side of Swans Island, where we took up a rental mooring ($25 on the honor system).
 It took only a few minutes to relocate—a big advantage of a semi-planing powerboat, like Hathor!

 Day 2: The next day, we awoke to a forecast of rain and fog.
 So, we decided to take advantage of exploring the shores of Burnt Coat Harbor before the weather struck.
-We landed at the dock on the south side that says “Ice” and walked out and back to the lighthouse at Hockamock Point via a very nice trail system at the entrance to the lighthouse precinct.
+We landed at a dock on the south side and walked out and back to the lighthouse at Hockamock Point via a very nice trail system at the entrance to the lighthouse precinct.
 We could see on our weather radar app that the arrival of rain would allow us to explore the north-eastern shore of the harbor, so we went across the harbor to Minturn, where a substantial dock provides space for visiting dinghies.
 We took the first road to the right to visit the quarry—now a community swimming hole—and to enjoy the vistas past Hockamock Point.

 The rain began as we climbed back aboard Hathor, where I plotted a route on the Garmin 7612 xsvTM chart plotter.
 I had watched a training video for the unit and found it extremely easy to use: Simply touch and confirm your next destination and then move the intervening line away from obstacles to make turns between route legs, resulting in a prominent magenta route line and information about your progress on each leg, as you follow it.